 Bank Security Officer/Senior Fraud Investigator

 Eagle Bancorp, Inc. headquartered in Bethesda, MD, was incorporated in 1997 to serve as the bank holding company for EagleBank.
 Eagle Bancorp is a publicly traded company under the symbol EGBN.
-EagleBank commenced banking operations on July 20, 1998, and currently operates 20 banking offices: six in Suburban, Maryland, five located in the District of Columbia; and nine in Northern Virginia.
+EagleBank commenced banking operations on July 20, 1998, and currently operates banking offices in Suburban, Maryland, the District of Columbia; and Northern Virginia.
 The Bank was founded to specifically address the business and personal needs of local business owners.
 It has been answering and exceeding those needs for over 20 years, providing custom financial solutions, local access to senior management, quick response, local decision-making, and a deeply-rooted dedication to the local community.

 Our Mission is to be the most respected and profitable community bank by putting relationships first to the delight of our customers, employees, and shareholders, and relentlessly deliver the most compelling service and value.
 Eagle Bank’s Values are: Relationships F·I·R·S·T: Flexible, Involved, Responsive, Strong, and Trusted.